gnosis/dx-docs/source/add-token-pair.md

     things:
       * **The price you provide**: This is the price you claim your token is worth.
-      * **The price of the `WETH-USD`**: The DutchX uses a oracle that reports the current price for this pairing.
+      * **The price of `WETH-USD`**: The DutchX uses an oracle that reports the current price for this pairing.
-  * Your account should have this amount of token in it's DutchX balance.
+  * Your account should have this amount of tokens in its DutchX balance.
 Don't worry about this right now, because it's covered in the **Fund the account** section.
 * **Funding for the second token**: